-The Company's issued share capital now consists of 216,145,822 Ordinary Shares.
-No shares are held in treasury and, therefore, the total number of voting rights of the Company on Admission is 216,145,822.
-This figure may be used by Shareholders as the denominator for the calculations by which they will determine if they are required to notify their interest in, or a change in their interest in, the share capital of the Company under the FCA's Disclosure Guidance and Transparency Rules.
+Following Admission, the Company’s issued share capital will consist of 235,599,539 Ordinary Shares.
+No shares are held in treasury and, therefore, the total number of voting rights of the Company on Admission will be 235,599,539.
+This figure may be used by shareholders as the denominator for the calculations by which they will determine if they are required to notify their interest in, or a change in their interest in, the Company under the Financial Conduct Authority’s Disclosure Guidance and Transparency Rules.

 For further information:

 The electrification of motive power is the most important part of the energy transition and one of the biggest energy transitions in history.
 Magnet metals are central to the transition and critical to high value manufacturing applications such as electric vehicles and offshore wind turbines.

 Pensana plans to establish Saltend as an independent, sustainable supplier of the key magnet metal oxides to a market which is currently dominated by China.
 The US$190 million Saltend facility is being designed to produce circa 12,500 tonnes per annum of rare earth oxides, of which 4,500 tonnes will be neodymium and praseodymium (NdPr), representing over 5% of the world market in 2025.

 The Saltend facility is located within the world class Saltend Chemicals Park, a cluster of leading chemicals and renewable energy businesses at the heart of the UK’s energy estuary, and host to a range of companies including BP Petrochemicals technology, INEOS, Air Products, Triton Power, Nippon Gohsei and Tricoya.

 Pensana’s plug and play facility will create over 500 jobs during construction and over 125 direct jobs once in production.
 It will be the first major separation facility to be established in over a decade and will become one of only three major producers located outside China.